Double Happiness (cigarette): Double Happiness in China

 In China the brand with its gold and red packaging is a symbol of tradition, good luck and high status.
 Because it is culturally iconic and one of the most expensive brands, it is highly popular as a gift during the Lunar New Year and weddings.
 During the 1980s and 1990s, Double Happiness cigarettes played an unexpected role in Chinese weddings: the bride had to light a cigarette for every man attending the wedding banquet as a token of gratitude.
-After the 2000s, this custom slowly started to disappear, most likely due to the health hazards that smoking can cause.
+After the 2000s, this custom slowly started to disappear.

 The brand is also known to be used as a "social currency" in China.
 "A person who wanted to buy a bicycle in the early 1980s often had to obtain a ration coupon from his unit, and in such a situation it often made sense to hand the individual responsible for issuing coupons a carton of Double Happiness cigarettes and a couple bottles of erguotou baijiu (white liquor)" wrote Andrew Wedeman, in his book Double Paradox: Rapid Growth and Rising Corruption in China.
 In 2009, Chinese legislators decided that "tobacco consumption had led to an increase in rampant corruption" and drafted a bill that would make it illegal for government officials to accept cigarettes as gifts.
 The bill failed to pass.

 Markets

 Double Happiness cigarettes are mainly sold in China, but also were or are still sold in Hong Kong, Canada, Malaysia, Poland and Russia.

 In May 2015, it was reported that Double Happiness is specifically targeted towards the growing numbers of Chinese tourists and diaspora and is sold in more and more duty-free shops around the world.

+Double Happiness is also a very common illegal cigarette sold in Australia, and is one of the most commonly sold illegal cigarette brands available on the black market.